 How will this reimbursement scheme work?

 You’ve already signed some partnerships with insurance companies in France.
-Why do these insurance companies want to work with Mila?
+Why do these insurance companies want to work with Poppins?

 There are two main reasons for this.
 The first one is differentiation.
 There is a huge competition between insurers to provide base services for members.
-Pediatric services in particular can have a big impact on the retention of their members which is why choosing to offer Mila can help them differentiate themselves from others.
-The second reason is one we are working together with insurers to prove, namely that Mila can have an economic impact on their reimbursement for therapies.
-By using Mila as a preventive tool, it can reduce therapy costs in the long term.
+Pediatric services in particular can have a big impact on the retention of their members which is why choosing to offer Poppins can help them differentiate themselves from others.
+The second reason is one we are working together with insurers to prove, namely that Poppins can have an economic impact on their reimbursement for therapies.
+By using Poppins as a preventive tool, it can reduce therapy costs in the long term.

 The second market you want to enter is the US.
 How does it differ from France?